 And as bad as this may sound, this is exactly what your body should be doing.
 If you are in full-blown Hashimoto’s or under a great deal of stress, your body is responding to a signal that now is not the best time to become pregnant.
 The response?
 Shunt your progesterone to cortisol production and shut down the libido.

 How to Stop the Cycle of Hormone Imbalance

 The thyroid, adrenals, and ovaries work together to function properly and produce hormones in the right amounts to keep the body running optimally.
-If one system topples, the other two are affected.
+If one system topples, it takes the other two with it.
 This intercommunication among all these glands is known as the Ovary Adrenal Thyroid Axis or OAT for short.

 9 Ways to Revive Your Libido with Hypothyroidism